Search for a target within a project

-You can search for occurrences and usages of targets within a project, and narrow your search by using different scopes and excluding certain items.
+You can search for text strings within a project and narrow your search by using different scopes and excluding certain items.

 If you need, specify the additional options.